-1) 16 March: Lecture Urban Conservation and World Heritage by dr. Ana Pereira-Roders
+2) 8 March: Lecture Urban Conservation and World Heritage by dr. Ana Pereira Roders

-3) 6 April: Lecture Heritage Impact Assessment by drs.
+4) 22 March: Lecture Managing Chance.
+Heritage Impact Assessment, a Tool for Sustainable Development by drs.
 Mara de Groot

-4) 13 April: All-day excursion by dr. Linde Egberts (destination and literature to be announced; excursion has not yet been confirmed, may be replaced by lecture or other instruction form)
+7) 12 April: Full day excursion by dr. Linde Egberts (destination and literature to be announced; excursion has not yet been confirmed, may be replaced by lecture or other instruction form)

 This course is worth 5 EC, which means the total course load equals 140 hours.

 - Excursion: 1 excursion (day-trip): not yet confirmed.